8 AM-9 PM CST. Mon-Fri

 Many people who live in the U.S. already get the health insurance through their employer, spouse's employer or by other means.
 That insurance may or may not provide coverage outside the U.S. Even if it provides coverage outside the U.S., it may be only emergency coverage.
 There may be a higher deductible and coinsurance (out of pocket expenses).
 Even in that case, they will not cover the emergency medical evacuation and repatriation of remains which are required by the Schengen travel insurance requirements set by the embassies/consulates.
 Additionally, you require a visa letter from the insurance company that indicates that you have adequate insurance that meets the minimum requirements.

-Fortunately, Atlas International Insurance meets all the standard requirements of the Schengen visa insurance.
+Fortunately, we have several travel medical insurance plans meet all the standard requirements of the Schengen visa insurance.
 It provides medical coverage, emergency medical evacuation and repatriation of remains.

 As many travelers are not aware of the requirements of Schengen travel insurance, they ask for the proof of insurance at the last moment.
 Fortunately, we have the technology where you can make an instant purchase online and within 15 minutes, you can download and print the official visa letter on the insurance company's letterhead and the officer's signature.
 You can present that letter to the Europe embassy/consulate where you will be applying for visa.
 That letter is accepted as the sufficient proof of Europe travel insurance.